 I’m taking it one step further today, though leaders.
 I’m going to the high dive by getting extra personal with you.
-I reread a very familiar story and saw it from a different perspective.
+I reread a familiar story and saw it from a different perspective.
 A perspective I felt led by God to share with you.
 A perspective I try to remember each day.
 A perspective I have created a visual of to put on my vision board to look at every day before I walk to the diving board.
-Yes, one of those images is of a girl standing at the edge preparing to dive, in case you were wondering.
+Yes, one image on my vision board is of a girl standing at the edge preparing to dive - in case you were wondering.

-The story is one of David and Goliath.
-We all know the story.
+The familiar story is David and Goliath.
+We all know it.
 It’s the classic story of an underdog, and the real-life version of facing your giants.